Certified Professional Midwife, Owner, Clinical Director

 Many of my FNU courses included information about out of hospital birth.
 At the same time, I was working in a very midwifery- friendly hospital in North Carolina where many of the midwives also attended home births and the facility included low intervention suites for water births.
 This opened my eyes to how beautifully unique and empowering birth could be, but I felt I needed more experience as a midwife before someday pursuing my dream job in a birth center.
 To get this experience, I took a hospital position in Maryland starting 2015 where I attended over 200 births.

-“Someday” took on a new sense of urgency when I became pregnant with my daughter, due August 2017.
+“Someday” took on a new sense of urgency when I became pregnant with my daughter.
 After spending some time with Misty and the other Brookhaven ladies, I instinctively felt this was the kind of care I HAD to have for my family.
 I also knew I needed to be able to provide this type of care, starting immediately!
-I am thrilled to be joining Brookhaven as both a client as well as its first CNM.
+We moved to Grottoes during my third trimester and little Roxie Elisabeth was born in the Willow suite August 11, 2017.
+She was guided earthside by Misty, with help from Emily and Savannah.
+The transition to motherhood would have been impossible without all the support from my Brookhaven family.
+I am thrilled to be joining the practice as its first CNM!
 I look forward to building relationships here in Harrisonburg and providing individualized care to women from adolescence through menopause, as well as family centered pregnancy and birth.

 Office Manager, Billing Specialist